d-carrigg/BinWips/ReadMe.md

 - [ ] Help and Verison # Support (--help and --version or a verb/something along those lines)
   - [x] Help
   - [ ] Version
+- [ ] Is there a way to pass variables back to the host terminal?
+So if we did something like -ErrorVariable or -OutVariable we could pass that back if the host terminal was PWSH.
+Maybe a way with remoting (check if parent proc is pwsh, if so use remoting to pass back).

 ## Limitations